 Bryan’s experience covers international relations and comparative politics, with emphases on political violence and terrorism, democratization and environmental politics.

-Professional Title: Assistant Professor of Political Science, Director of the Social Sciences Division
+Professional Title: Associate Professor of Political Science, Director of the Social Sciences Division

 Areas of Academic Focus and Expertise: Political Science, international politics, political violence, comparative politics, research methods

 Area of Work and Concentration at Lesley: Social Sciences Division (current division director)

 Representative List of Recent Courses Taught: Introduction to Political Science; U.S. Politics; Comparative Politics; Global Issues and Challenges; Introduction to Globalization